-Buffett's Berkshire tops profit forecasts despite trade, cash drags
+Buffett's Berkshire tops profit forecasts despite trade drag, record cash

 But rising stock prices are still impeding Buffett’s efforts to find places to invest.

-Berkshire ended September with a record $128.2 billion of cash, despite repurchasing $700 million of stock in the quarter, and its stock price has lagged the broader market by the most since 2009.
+Berkshire ended September with a record $128.2 billion of cash, despite repurchasing $700 million of stock in the quarter.

-Buffett has gone nearly four years since making a major acquisition.
+Buffett has gone nearly four years since making a major acquisition for Berkshire, whose stock price has lagged the broader market by the most since 2009.

-His Omaha, Nebraska-based conglomerate operates more than 90 businesses including the Geico auto insurer, BNSF railroad, Dairy Queen ice cream, Fruit of the Loom underwear, and its namesake energy company and real estate brokerage.
+“There is a growing frustration among investors that the cash hoard is not being effectively deployed,” Cathy Seifert, an equity analyst at CFRA Research in New York, said after Berkshire released its results.
+“The flip side is that Berkshire’s stock tends to do well when the economy softens.”

+Seifert also said Berkshire’s sprawl means results will often mirror macroeconomic trends.
+“It’s not surprising that tariffs had a negative impact on its consumer and industrial businesses,” she said.
+Seifert rates Berkshire “hold.”

 Analysts on average expected operating profit of $4,405.16 per share, according to Refinitiv IBES.